-Your conversion rate is very low
+Your conversion rate is low

-We’ve already mentioned a classic scenario when you realize your sales aren’t that impressive, your users are rather unenthusiastic, and there’s weak growth of your user base.
+You might be experiencing a classic scenario when you realize your sales aren’t that impressive, your users are rather unenthusiastic, and there’s weak growth of your user base.
 Clearly, your app’s UX requires an urgent repair.

 You’re looking for a new target audience

 Once you make the huge decision to attract or focus on a new audience, you should prepare a new product vision and marketing strategy.
 These will inevitably involve specific design requirements that will likely differ from your current ones.